ntamas/gfam/doc/source/running.rst

 **Mapping of domain IDs to human-readable names**
     Fairly self-explanatory; a tab-separated flat file with two columns, the first being the domain ID and the second being the corresponding human-readable name.
-It is advisable to construct a file which contains at least the InterPro, Pfam and Superfamily IDs as these are the most common (and many Pfam and Superfamily IDs do not have corresponding InterPro IDs yet).
+It is advisable to construct a file which contains at least the InterPro, Pfam, SMART and Superfamily IDs as these are the most common (and many Pfam, SMART and Superfamily IDs do not have corresponding InterPro IDs yet).
 If you want to create such a mapping file easily, please refer to `Updating the mapping of IDs to human-readable names`_.

 **Parent-child relationships of InterPro terms**
     This file contains the parent/child relationships between InterPro